datacarpentry/r-socialsci/_extras/guide.md

 * This lesson is a broad overview of ggplot2 and focuses on (1) getting familiar with the layering system of ggplot2, (2) using the argument `group` in the `aes()` function, (3) basic customization of the plots.

+### Getting started with R Markdown (Optional)

+* This is an optional lesson intended to introduce learners to R Markdown.
+* While it is listed after the core lessons, some instructors may prefer to teach it early in the workshop, depending on the audience.

+### Processing JSON data (Optional)

+* This is an optional lessons intended to introduce learners to JSON data, as well as how to read JSON data into R and how to convert the data into a data frame or array.
+* Note that his lesson was community-contributed and remains a work in progress.
+As such, it could benefit from feedback from instructors and/or workshop participants.

 ## Technical Tips and Tricks